-He/she must be ready to make a thorough study of microorganisms.
-Microbiologists thrive on understanding the characteristics/behaviour of microorganisms.
+He or she must be ready to make a thorough study of microorganisms.
+Microbiologists thrive on understanding the characteristics and behaviour of microorganisms.
 Sometimes, they deal with harmful organisms for their research, and it tends to be hazardous.
 Microbiologists develop many vitamins, enzymes, and hormones.

 Analytical, interpersonal, mathematical, speaking and writing proficiency are basic skills for microbiology aspirants.
 Knowledge about how to use equipment like gas chromatography and electron microscopes must be learnt.

 Fundamentally, Microbiology courses impart knowledge on basic activities, living and effects of microorganisms.
 The organisms include fungi, viruses, prions, prokaryotes and protists.
 The immune system and immunology are studied in detail to know how diseases attack the human body.

 Theoretical, as well as practical training, is imparted to candidates.
 This helps them to perform well in-patient care and prevent infectious diseases that bother society.
 Basic research is introduced to them in Postgraduate so that they conduct fundamental and applied research.

 Also, planning, executing, and teaching medical microbiology is done.
 Postgraduate programs are mostly self-directed and focus on clinical and academic work.
 A thesis is required to complete Post Graduation.

 No, NEET is not compulsory for microbiology.
 Because NEET is conducted for providing admission to various MBBS and BDS courses.
 Class 12 with physics, biology, chemistry and English is sufficient.

 Question: Are online courses in microbiology worth it?